katakasioma/pancancerGITdata/README.md

 8. Uniprot identifiers for the SMGs involved in edgetic perturbations in each cancer are listed in Supplementary File 4.xlsx.

-9. Perturbed edges occuring in at least two cancer types were all merged to obtain pan-cancer gain and loss profiles (Supplementary Tables 6 & 7).
+9. Perturbed edges occuring in at least two cancer types were all merged to obtain pan-cancer gain and loss profiles (Supplementary Files 6 & 7).

 10. AbundancefilteredBiogridPPI generated reproducible perturbed edges across the 13 cancer types just like those from BiogridPPIfinal_express.
 [Supplementary-Tables-1-13-EXTRA](https://drive.google.com/open?id=0Bz3WS2e_jQ6xYnJKdHBUaFVrQ3M).